How to Sell a House As-Is in Ohio

 Lynn approaches things a bit differently when selling a house as-is in Ohio.

-What I do is when I go into the house and I see some minor repairs, then a lot of times I will have my contractors complete the repairs and have the sellers reimburse us at closing.
-This way the buyer will get a better perspective of the house and I can get the repair done for the buyer at a reasonable price and they don’t pay anything out of pocket.
+When I go into the house, and I see some minor repairs […] I will have my contractors complete the repairs and have the sellers reimburse us at closing.
+This way, the buyer will get a better perspective of the house, and I can get the repair done […] at a reasonable price, and they don’t pay anything out of pocket.
 The repair cost just comes out of the seller’s settlement proceeds.

 • Lorraine Lynn